wmjordan/Codist/README.md

 * **Click and go** to symbols

-	If a symbol is defined in your source code, you can click and go to its definition.
-It also tells you where the symbol is defined.
+	If a symbol is defined in your source code, you can click and go to its definition. _Codist_ also tells you where the symbol is defined if you hover your mouse over it.

   ![Super Quick Info 8](doc/super-quick-info-8.png)